 HOW TO GET TO THE BATU CAVES

-The Batu Caves are far from the center, but this is one of the most important interest points on your trip through Kuala Lumpur in two days.
-It is approximately half an hour to arrive by train with a price of 2RM (approx. 0.46€).
-The name of the train stop is Batu Caves, and leaves you only 200m from the caves.
+The Batu Caves are far from the city center, but this is one of the most important interest points on your trip through Kuala Lumpur over two days.
+It takes approximately half an hour to get there by train and costs 2RM (approx. 0.46€).
+The name of the train stop is Batu Caves and it leaves you only 200m from the caves.

 THE MAIN CAVE

 There are actually numerous caves on that hill, but the main one is guarded by an imposing golden statue at the base of the staircase that gives access to the cave.
-This incredible statue of more than 40 meters tall represents the Hindu god Murugan, god of war.
+This incredible statue represents the Hindu god Murugan, god of war at more than 40 meters tall.
 The Batu Caves are one of the most popular Hindu sanctuaries outside of India.

-After admiring the spectacular figure, you will have to climb the 272 steps that take you to the mouth of the cave.
-I cannot think of a better way to start the morning than trying to climb it, resisting heat and humidity.
+After admiring this spectacular figure, you will have to climb the 272 steps that take you to the mouth of the cave.
+I cannot think of a better way to start the morning than trying to climb it while resisting heat and humidity.
 I promise you that the ladder seems endless.
-Some families of monkeys are in charge of entertaining you with their mischief while ascending.
+Some families of monkeys are in charge of entertaining you with their mischievousness while ascending.

-Although the entrance of the main cave is free, there are others where you have to pay.
-The well-known Dark Cave Conservation has its entrance approximately in the middle of the staircase and once there you can do an educational tour (35 RM – 8 €) or a speleological adventure tour (80 RM – 17 €).
-We had neither the time nor the money, so we just went to the free part.
+Although entry to the main cave is free, there are others where you have to pay.
+The well-known Dark Cave Conservation’s entrance is approximately in the middle of the staircase, once there, you can do an educational tour (35 RM – 8 €) or a speleological adventure tour (80 RM – 17 €).
+We had neither the time or the money, so we just went to the free part.

-The main cave is immense and there are many areas where the roof has sunk any sunlight.
-There is nothing particularly remarkable inside.
-We were not too surprised.
-It was also under construction so there was a lot of building material.
+The main cave is immense and there are many areas where the roof is open to sunlight.
+Unsurprisingly, there was nothing particularly remarkable inside.
+It was also under construction, so there was a lot of building material.

 SURROUNDINGS OF THE MAIN CAVE

-In the surroundings and down the stairs, there are other smaller caves where you also need a ticket entrance and also have their own statue.
+In the surroundings and down the stairs, there are other smaller caves with their own statue where you also need a ticket for entry.

 This one, for example, is a statue of Hanuman, the monkey god for the Hindu, which is at the entrance of the Ramayana Cave.

-This other statue, Krishna, also symbolized the entrance to another part of the cave.
+This other statue, Krishna, symbolizes the entrance to another part of the cave.

 DATARAN MERDEKA AND MASJID JAMEK

-Returning to downtown it is essential to see, if possible, the contrast between the Dataran Merdeka or Independence Square and the Masjid Jamek or the Friday Mosque.
-And I say “if you can” because unfortunately when we went the mosque was totally under construction and we could see absolutely nothing.
+Upon your return to downtown, it is essential to see the contrast between Dataran Merdeka, or Independence Square and the Masjid Jamek, or the Friday Mosque, if possible.
+And I say “if you can” because when we went to the mosque, it was totally under construction and we could see absolutely nothing.

-While on one hand, the Friday Mosque is one of the oldest in Kuala Lumpur, Independence Square shows us how Malaysia proclaimed its independence.
+While the Friday Mosque is one of the oldest in Kuala Lumpur, Independence Square shows us how Malaysia proclaimed its independence.

-This square of colonial touches is crowned by the Sultan Abdul Samad Palace.
-This majestic building was built during the British occupation in Malaysia.
+This square with colonial touches is crowned by the Sultan Abdul Samad Palace.
+This majestic building was built during the British occupation era in Malaysia.
 Different government departments were located there.

 On our way to our next stop, we stumbled upon this sculpture located at the entrance to the City Gallery.